 2. Identify your needs.

 Every company is unique and has different needs.
 Find out which tasks are taking the most time.
 Which processes are crucial and have the highest risks of errors?
 Maybe it’s time tracking or tracking the financial outlook of the entire company.
-It is important to identify your needs, so you know what you are looking for in an ERP system.
+It is important to identify your needs so you know what you are looking for in an ERP system.

 Who should be involved in this step of the ERP selection process?
 Everyone!
 This is the time to take a look at your organization and see what tasks are not being done efficiently.
 Maybe you aren’t even aware of the possibilities that can be done with an ERP system.
-If you need help with this step, contact us at Vault-ERP to see what we can do for you.
+Follow these key steps to ensure you have the full picture:

 Read on: Why you should use ERP if you want to grow